 I was so enamored of their food that it took me a while to discover that The Shed also has a full bar.
 There’s a full menu of margaritas and tequilas, essential for any Santa Fe watering hole, plus wine, sangria and mixed drinks.

-One of The Shed’s finest drinks does not appear on their bar menu, but can be obtained from a cooperative bartender.
+One of The Shed’s finest drinks does not appear on their bar menu.
+However, it can be obtained from a cooperative bartender.
 That is the Hemingway Champagne, which The Shed calls by its alternate name, Death in the Afternoon.

 Death in the Afternoon, of course, references Ernest Hemingway’s 1932 nonfiction book about the ceremony and traditions of bullfighting in Spain.
 Hemingway uses grandiose terms to describe this custom that many consider brutal, while ruminating on the deeper meanings of fear and courage.

 The Shed has improved Hemingway Champagne with two inspired additions.
-One of them is to replace one-half of the absinthe with St. Germain liqueur, a French elderberry spirit whose fresh taste has won a number of international awards.
+One of them is to replace one-half of the absinthe with St. Germain liqueur.
+It’s a French elderberry spirit whose fresh taste has won a number of international awards.

 The other addition is an authentic Maraschino cherry with its syrup.
 The cherry used is not the violently red, artificially colored item often adorning a tropical cocktail or an ice cream sundae in the U.S. For the connoisseur, there are two authentic non-artificial Maraschino cherries of choice: Luxardo and Amarena Toschi.
-A scan through their Amazon reviews (numbering 199 and 46, respectively) will quickly convince you that each of these fruits has its own passionate adherents.
+A scan through their Amazon reviews (numbering 199 and 46, respectively) convinced me that each of these fruits has its own passionate adherents.

-In any case, The Shed added a Luxardo cherry to the Hemingway Champagne, and also allowed the thick syrup to drizzle down the side of the champagne flute.
-If Death in the Afternoon alludes to the passing of the bull, the streak of cherry juice recalls its blood, in a way that might turn away a squeamish toper.
+In any case, The Shed added a Luxardo cherry to the Hemingway Champagne.
+Also, the bartender allowed the thick syrup to drizzle down the side of the champagne flute.
+If Death in the Afternoon alludes to the passing of the bull, the streak of cherry juice recalls its blood.
+Yes, this might turn away a squeamish toper.

 No mind.
 The combination of the St. Germain and the Maraschino cherry bring a civilized and enriched flavor to the Hemingway Champagne.
-What’s more, the slight addition of sweetness means that if you are using less than the finest champagne, it won’t spoil the mix; the fruit flavors help tame the bubbly.
+What’s more, the additional sweetness means that if you are using less than the finest champagne, it won’t spoil the mix.
+The fruit flavors help tame the bubbly.

 Hemingway Champagne: The Shed’s Recipe

-I was fortunate, not only to learn about this off-the-menu cocktail, but to have a bartender who had clearly gotten up on the right side of his bed that morning.
+I was fortunate to learn about this off-the-menu cocktail.
+And doubly lucky to have a bartender who had gotten up on the right side of his bed that morning.
 Because he gave me the exact recipe used by The Shed, right down to the brands of libation.

 The full recipe as a downloadable PDF file is HERE.